Refunded Research Center Makes Discovery that Could Help Infertile Couples

 Zhang created and has directed C2S2 since 2005.
 The center now has about a dozen scientists, including full-time research staff, visiting scholars and pre- and postdoctoral students.
 This $16.5 million grant will allow it to carry on a major part of its work for the next five years.
 The center specializes in developing statistical methods and technologies that address disease origins and health-related issues such as infertility, as well as genetic and environmental factors associated with complex disorders, particularly substance use.

 C2S2 is a partnerin RMN with six other research sites as well as their satellite sites around the United States.
 It also serves a similar role in the Genomic and Proteomic Network for Preterm Birth Research that was established in 2005.
 This group concentrates on the most common form of preterm birth that is associated with the highest mortality and morbidity rates for infants.
 It uses genomic and molecular research strategies to analyze and disseminate data.

 Zhang said that over the next five years, he wants his center to maintain its unique strength in both methodological developments and translational clinical trials.
 Besides his leadership in the NIH-funded studies, Zhang has led the establishments of multiple clinical research consortia and a statistical research center in China.

 One of his major efforts there is to evaluate the effectiveness of Chinese medical approaches such as acupuncture for infertility treatment.
 While Chinese medicine has been practiced for thousands of years, scientifically evaluating its effectiveness has been a challenge.
 Zhang believes this can be overcome by training the next generation of scientists and experts in China and by establishing scientific and ethical standards for clinical research.

-This Article was submitted by Denise L Meyer, on Thursday, July 17, 2014.
+This article was submitted by Denise L Meyer on July 17, 2014.